7X-Z0/PswdEncryptor/README.md

 It is a test on how much programming I've learned throughout the years

-update: idk wtf im doing

-update 2: Program is finished.
-Learning to understand the program more deeply.
+Current update (5/14/2025): Encryption of string is finished.

+Future plans:
+Learn to create a key file and a way to store string to be accessed later.

+Used what was learned to make a notepad-like program that encrypts all text made.

+*needs to be easily accessible
+*needs to be secure